LGBTQ people in prison: Coming out

-Many LGBTQ inmates who are able, even those who are openly gay outside of prison, stay in the closet with their sexual identities while imprisoned, because inmates who are known or perceived as gay, especially gay men with stereotypical effeminate characteristics, face "a very high risk of sexual abuse".
+In men's prisons, inmates who are known or perceived as gay or effeminate face "a very high risk of sexual abuse".
+Therefore, many gay, bisexual or transgender inmates - including those who were openly gay outside of prison - attempt to hide their sexual identities.

 The Los Angeles County Men's jail segregates openly gay and transgender inmates, however, only if they are openly gay and if the staff that is inspecting them perceives them to be gay or trans enough for segregation.
-Even through attempts from gay and trans men trying to seek a safer place, the jail only segregates those that fit into their definition of gay and trans, often only accepting those they deem vulnerable enough.
+Even through attempts from gay men and trans women trying to seek a safer place, the jail only segregates those that fit into their definition of gay and trans, often only accepting those they deem vulnerable enough.

 LGBTQ individuals are often subject to physical violence when they attempt to resist sexual abuse or sexual degradation, and can be targeted due to perceived femininity as well as if their sexual orientation is known.
 These individuals can be targeted because of their sexuality and attitudes towards LGBTQ people.
 In some instances, LGBTQ prisoners who are outed have been punished for attempting to repel an alleged aggressor, sometimes ending up in solitary confinement.

 Denial of access to surgical sex reassignment on the grounds of unstable or criminal behavior condemns those who are transgender, resulting in potential continuing identity confusion, low self-esteem, drug and alcohol abuse, self-mutilation and acting out behavior which further facilitates the vicious cycle of chronic dysfunction, perpetuating criminal behavior.

 Transgender issues

-Some organizations that used to focus on women's issues have expanded to include transgender people and gender non-conforming people in their work.
+Some organizations that have focused primarily on cisgender women's issues have expanded to include transgender people and gender non-conforming people in their work.
 Certain actions can and do improve the lives of trans prisoners.
 The papers "Transitioning Our Prisons Toward Affirmative Law: Examining the Impact of Gender Classification Policies on U.S. Transgender Prisoners" and "The Treatment of Transgender Prisoners, Not Just an American Problem – A Comparative Analysis of American, Australian, and Canadian Prison Policies Concerning the Treatment of Transgender Prisoners and a 'Universal' Recommendation To Improve Treatment" maintain that individuals should always be addressed and placed based on their gender identity rather than their genitalia.

 Australia

 The bill mentioned in "Transgender Prisoners: A Critical Analysis of Queensland Corrective Services' New Procedure" has shown to be largely ineffective.

+New legislation has been passed (Inspector of Detention Services Act 2022 (IDS)), now fully in force in 2023.
+In accordance with the Act, new "Inspection standards for prisons and youth detention centres" have been released.

+These new standards have included and are addressing shortcomings of previous legislation and standards with regards to transgender and intersex prisoners (now generally to be admitted to the facilities corresponding to a transgender person's lived or experienced gender), but may not go far enough, as there is still an element of discretion by prison staff during the admission procedure, and only transgender people who have undergone sexual reassignment surgery are excluded from this process.